cseswapon/html-css-cu-assignment-3/README.md

 ## How to Use
 1. Clone or download the repository to your local machine.
-2. Open any of the HTML files in a web browser to view the website.
+2. Open any HTML files in a web browser to view the website.
 3. Customize content and styles as needed.

-## Directory Structure